 The gameplay is where I think this game will split people’s opinions.
 Personally, I thought the developers had chosen the correct mechanics for this style of experience.
 The main character at the time will appear as a fragment/memory and act out the scene until you have to interact again.
 Think of it as a ‘walking simulator’ crossed with a point and click game (that’s not a bad thing, just a little different).

-Fragments of Him was an emotional journey which I’m glad I had the chance to experience.
-It’s not a long game so you can easily pick it up and have it finished (including its trophies) within two to three hours but for this kind of narrative experience, I don’t see that as a negative as personally, I’ve not felt this attached to a film with the same length for example.
+Fragments of Him was an emotional journey that I’m glad I had the chance to experience.
+It’s not a long game, so you can easily pick it up and have it finished (including its trophies) within two to three hours, but for this kind of narrative experience, I don’t see that as a negative as personally, I’ve not felt this attached to a film with the same length; for example.
 If you enjoyed games like Dear Esther, Everybody’s Gone to the Rapture or enjoy story-focused experiences, then I would recommend this to you.

 Be aware though, if you are sensitive then you may need a box of tissues as it does get very emotional as you dive into the last thoughts and actions of Will and the people he touched throughout his life.